CTF-Citadel/challenges/documentation/role_forge.md

 </html>
 ```

-The other important functions of the flask service are as follows. <br/>
 The different endpoints apply the usage of the flask inbuild function `render_template` to render the templates being found in `/templates`. <br/>
 For authentication we simply use the base64 encoded cookies and user credentials stored in plaintext inside the cookie. <br/>